uhray/cbax/README.md

 ### Events

-The cbax object is and event emitter.
+The cbax object is an event emitter.
 This means you can listen for the following events.

 <a name="ev-start" href="#ev-start">#</a> cbax.<b>on</b>('start', <i>callback</i>)

-This is called with an callback chain is first called.
+This is called when a callback chain is first called.
 It is called with the (error, data) values and the context is the cbax context.

 <a name="ev-stop" href="#ev-stop">#</a> cbax.<b>on</b>('stop', <i>callback</i>)

-This is called with an callback chain is done.
+This is called when a callback chain is done.
 It is called with the first argument as the array of arguments that would be passed down the middleware chain.

 ### SetGet

 The cbax object has setters and getters.
-This offers two api methods:
+This offers two API methods:

 <a name="cb-set" href="#cb-set">#</a> cbax.<b>set</b>(<i>key</i>, <i>value</i>)

-Set's the key-value pair on the object so that callback functions can be configured with more information than just the value in the argument array.
+Sets the key-value pair on the object so that callback functions can be configured with more information than just the value in the argument array.

 <a name="cb-get" href="#cb-get">#</a> cbax.<b>get</b>(<i>key</i>)